-- 1. Analyze the modes of heat transfer problems in the practical perspective. - 2.
+- 1. Analyze the modes of heat transfer in the practical perspective. - 2.
 Develop knowledge in making calculations for thermal conductivity of insulating materials and solids of various heat transfer equipment. - 3.
-Acquires the real time steady state and transient heat conduction problems, - 4.
-Apply the concepts of heat transfer in the simple design of various types of fins for different geometry - 5.
+Acquires the real time knowledge in steady state and transient heat conduction. - 4.
+Apply the concepts of heat transfer in the design of fins with different geometries. - 5.
 Design and develop the simple heat exchanger systems.